Eda-Inal/Eda-Inal/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning next.js
+- 🌱 I’m currently learning Typescript.
 - 📫 How to reach me: edainalisil@gmail.com
 ---